St. Anthony's Behavioral Health Hospitals in Kansas

 Have you noticed a sudden change in your loved ones mental or physical condition?

-Has trouble keeping up with daily medication.
-Such as, taking too much or too little of the prescribed amount.
+Has trouble keeping up with daily medication; taking too little or too much

-Each potential referral will be evaluated for appropriateness for admission.
-Referral to St. Anthony’s Senior Care Hospital does not guarantee admission.
-We work with the patient, their families and caregivers to return them to their previous living environment as quickly and safely as possible.
+Each referral will be evaluated for appropriateness for admission.
+Referral to St. Anthony’s Behavioral Health Hospital does not guarantee admission.
+We work with the patient, families and caregivers to return them to their previous living environment as quickly and safely as possible.